fehernandespaysan/R_Shiny_Project/README.md

 Data Product created as a final project for the course 'Data Product' at Coursera.

 The goal is to create a data project using R Shiny application.

+Shiny is an R package that makes it easy to build interactive web apps straight from R. You can host standalone apps on a webpage or embed them in R Markdown documents or build dashboards ([more info](https://shiny.rstudio.com/)).

 ***Documents available***: